cncf/devstats-helm/README.md

 - We're using `nginx-ingress` to provide HTTPS and to disable plain HTTP access.
 - Ingress holds SSL certificate data in annotations (this is managed by `cert-manager`).
-- Based on the request hostname `prometheus.devstats-demo.net` or `cncf.devstats-demo.net` we're redirecting trafic to a specific Grafana service (running on port 80 inside the cluster).
+- Based on the request hostname `prometheus.teststats.cncf.io` or `envoy.devstats.cncf.io` we're redirecting trafic to a specific Grafana service (running on port 80 inside the cluster).
 - Each Grafana has internal (only inside the cluster) service from port 3000 to port 80.

 Deployment:

-- Helm chart allows very specific deployments, you can specify which obejcts should be created and also for which projects
+- Helm chart allows very specific deployments, you can specify which obejcts should be created and also for which projects.
-- For example you can create only Grafana service for prometheus, or only provision CNCF with a non-standar command etc.
+- For example you can create only Grafana service for Prometheus, or only provision CNCF with a non-standar command etc.

 Resource configuration: